accellionapis/api-guide/source/includes/_authentication.md

 <br><br>

 <br><br>

 Here is a sample method in Java to construct the string of parameters to be sent in the request:
-> //Assembles all of the elements necessary to be passed through the web requested
+> //Assembles all of the elements necessary to be passed through the web requested to be authenticated successfully

-> //to be authenticated successfully private String getParams(String clientId, String clientSecret, String scope, String redirectUri, StringauthCode) {
+> private String getParams(String clientId, String clientSecret, String scope, String redirectUri, StringauthCode) {

 > String params = "client_id=" + clientId + "&";